confluentinc/ksql/docs/concepts/ksql-architecture.rst

 ====================

 .. image:: ../img/ksql-dedicating-resources.png
    :alt: Diagram showing how to join KSQL engines to the same service pool
+   :align: center

+Join Engines to the same ‘service pool’ by means of the ksql.service.id property

 Deployment
 Two modes: non-interactive, aka "headless",